cs411-alawini/fa24-cs411-team109-SKP/Readme.md

 Backend: Navigate to spotify-backend, run python3 app.py.
 Currently if you go to 'http://127.0.0.1:5001/search_songs' and see some json queries, then it's correctly setup.

 Frontend: Navigate to spotify-frontend, run 'npm start'.
 If you see a 'Search Songs' frontend then it's correct.
+Acknowledgement: Chatgpt used for assisting frontend styling, which is allowed according to syllabus: 'For project track 1, Generative AI can be utilized to assist with front-end development tasks'.

 ## Original Readme below
 This is a template for CS411 project repository.
 Please make sure that your title follows the convention: [TeamID]-[YourTeamName].
 All TeamID should have a three digit coding (i.e. if you are team 20, you should have `team020` as your ID.).
 You should also make sure that your url for this repository is [fa24-cs411-team000-teamname.git] so TAs can correctly clone your repository and keep them up-to-date.